BASIN-3D/django-basin3d/docs/intro.rst

 **Broker for Assimilation, Synthesis and Integration of eNvironmental Diverse, Distributed Datasets**

 Django BASIN-3D is a software that synthesizes diverse earth science data from a variety of remote sources in real-time without the need for storing all the data in a single database.
-It is a data brokering framework designed to parse, translate, and synthesize diverse observations from well-curated repositories into standardized formats for scienfic uses such as analysis and visualization.
+It is a data brokering framework designed to parse, translate, and synthesize diverse observations from well-curated repositories into standardized formats for scientific uses such as analysis and visualization.
 Thus, it provides unified access to a diverse set of data sources and data types by connecting to the providers in real-time and transforming the data streams to provide an integrated view.
 BASIN-3D enables users to always have access to the latest data from each of the sources, but to